thanpavlis/PrivateSchoolManagment-NoDB/README.md

 # PrivateSchoolManagment-NoDB
 It's a console application that manages a private school with main entities students, trainers, courses, assignments and their relationships.
-User can add own data or import data from data.txt, file.
+User can add own data or import data from data.txt file.
 After this can add more and delete.
 Last user can export data in folder PrivateSchoolDBExports in a .txt file, which filename is current datetime.

 ## Screenshots
 <br><h3>Import data from data.txt:</h3>